Apple HomePod 2, HomePod Mini: release date, leaks and all of the news

-A much bigger deal than most is Apple's HomePod, and for reasons beyond simple brand cache: we went to see how it was made and were amazed by Apple's dedication to sound quality, and when we reviewed the HomePod we declared it "the best-sounding smart speaker you can buy".
+A much bigger deal than most is Apple's HomePod, and for reasons beyond simple brand cache.
+We went to see how the HomePod was made and were amazed by Apple's dedication to sound quality, and when we reviewed the HomePod we declared it "the best-sounding smart speaker you can buy".

-Apple is notoriously tight-lipped about its product releases right down to the wire, so it's highly possible that the Cupertino giant will announce its newest HomePod at this year’s revamped WWDC show, which kicks off on 22nd June.
+Apple is notoriously tight-lipped about its product releases right down to the wire, so it's highly possible that the Cupertino giant will spring a surprise and announce its newest HomePod at this year’s revamped WWDC show, which kicks off on 22nd June.

-If we were gambling types, our money would be on Apple's over-ear AirPods Studio headphones, the HomePod 2 and the iPhone 12 as the products to headline the show.
+If we were gambling types, our money would be on Apple's over-ear AirPods Studio headphones and the the HomePod 2.
+A sneak peak of the iPhone 12?
+Probably a long shot.

 The original HomePod launched at £319/$349, although it can now be snapped up for significantly less – perfect conditions for the launch of a new model.